MathiasMonstrey/gloomhaven-rules/README.md

 - The name of the monster type (a).
 Sometimes, multiple monster types use the same, more generic ability deck.
 For instance, Bandit Guards, City Guards, and Inox Guards all use the same “Guard” deck.
 - An initiative number (b).
 This number will determine when every monster of that type will act in a given round (see Determining Initiative on p.
 18 for details).
 - A list of abilities (c).
-A monster will perform each of these abilities in the order listed (if possible) and then end its turn (see Monster Turn on pp. 29–32 for details).
+A monster will perform each of these abilities in the order listed (if possible) and then end its turn (see Monster Turn on p.
+29–32 for details).
 - A shuffle symbol (d).
 If this symbol appears on a card, shuffle the corresponding monster’s ability discard pile back into the draw deck at the end of the round.

 ## Battle Goal Cards